-Do you feel like you haven’t found your calling?
+Do you feel like you haven’t found your nursing niche?

 Or maybe you’re about to graduate as a new nurse and you find yourself putting your hands up saying, “I don’t know what type of nurse to be!”.

-Luckily, there are infinite options when it comes to picking a nursing career that’s right for you!
+Luckily, there are infinite options when it comes to picking a nursing niche that’s right for you!
 Nursing as a career is very diverse, and there are many options to choose from.

 For the New Graduate Nurse and the Seasoned Nurse